rest-for-physics/framework/scripts/README.md

 **Then type `python scriptsInterface.py` and just follow the wizard!**

-REST resuied package: ROOT6, tinyxml
+REST required packages: ROOT6, tinyxml
 Optional: geant4, garfield
+You must run the python scripts in this dicectory!

 >Last update : 18-Apr-2018